Introduction

 The Future of Food Safety Management

-Even though the faces tough challenges, this time of change also brings exciting new possibilities.
+Even though the food industry faces tough challenges, this time of change also brings exciting new possibilities.
 Technology, data analysis, and automation can help solve the problem of not having enough skilled workers, make food safety better, and make work easier.
 By using these new tools and ways of doing things, companies can deal with today’s problems and get ready for a successful future.

 Empowering Teams and Food Companies with iMIS Food